MioMiko/StructuraImproved/README.md

 ![alt text](docs/example_full.png?raw=true)
 You can go through a structure layer by layer if you like by shift right clicking on the stand.
 This will minimize all layers except the "active" ones.
 I cannot add poses without adding a behavior pack so for large structures there will be mutiple layers displayed at a time (12 blocks apart)
 ![alt text](docs/example_layer.png?raw=true)

+## LICENSE
+All the images made by StructuraImproved are under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).